vince-styling/khaleesi/demonstration/_pages/introduction.md

 - khaleesi generate
 - khaleesi build

-The uses of each of these commands will be covered below.
+These commands will be covered below.

 Now that you've got everything installed, let's get to work!